rgambord/c99-doc/doc/sections/7/19/6/2/index.rst

 .. _9899_7.19.6.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.19.6.2p2>`

-:ref:`2 <9899_7.19.6.2p2>` The fscanf function reads input from the stream pointed to by stream, under control of the string pointed to by format that specifies the admissible input sequences and how they are to be converted for assignment, using subsequent arguments as pointers to the objects to receive the converted input.
+The fscanf function reads input from the stream pointed to by stream, under control of the string pointed to by format that specifies the admissible input sequences and how they are to be converted for assignment, using subsequent arguments as pointers to the objects to receive the converted input.
 If there are insufficient arguments for the format, the behavior is undefined.
 If the format is exhausted while arguments remain, the excess arguments are evaluated (as always) but are otherwise ignored.

 .. _9899_7.19.6.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.19.6.2p3>`

-:ref:`3 <9899_7.19.6.2p3>` The format shall be a multibyte character sequence, beginning and ending in its initial shift state.
+The format shall be a multibyte character sequence, beginning and ending in its initial shift state.
 The format is composed of zero or more directives: one or more white-space characters, an ordinary multibyte character (neither % nor a white-space character), or a conversion specification.
 Each conversion specification is introduced by the character %.
 After the %, the following appear in sequence:

 -  An optional assignment-suppressing character \*.
 -  An optional decimal integer greater than zero that specifies the maximum field width (in characters).